tdwg/sensitive-species-extension/README.md

 Chapman AD (2006).
 Questionnaire on Dealing with Sensitive Primary Species Occurrence Data − Summary of responses.
 56 pp. Copenhagen: GBIF. https://doi.org/10.35035/vs84-0p13.

 Chapman AD (2007).
 Dealing with Sensitive Primary Species Occurrence Data.
 Report.
 Report to the Global Biodiversity Information Facility 60pp. https://doi.org/10.35035/rajc-t668

+# Scheduling for First Meeting - September 2024

+For all those interested in attending the first meeting of the task group - please fill out your preferences in the doodle poll - https://doodle.com/meeting/participate/id/bo638mNa